quarkov/pyExpenses/README.md

 # Howto:
-Clone the project project and launch _run.py_
+Clone the project and launch _run.py_
 Passing two arguments: the first one is a year, the second one is a month
 (its number) will result in a pie chart with monthly expenses.
 If skip passing a month number, result will be a yearly report.